From Friday, June 5th, 2026

 1. I don’t think that many of the people who are enthusiastic about using agents to move faster right now are worrying enough about the human-level risk factors.
 New projects or approaches to a problem in an organization tend to take on a life of their own: they need to be evangelized and socialized throughout the org, they become a part of random people’s jobs, and you get new hires who can’t imagine doing things any other way.
 These are all things that can, despite how quickly software itself can move, slow down operations and make things hard to change in the future.
 I think this is the fundamental reason why, in my experience, people in leadership and executive roles tend to be very conservative about committing to new initiatives; they don’t want hasty decisions to reverberate throughout the rest of the organization.

 2. Here’s a really dumb question: how many features do your users need?
 It isn’t super defensible to keep paying for people’s time and Claude Code’s tokens if there isn’t a straight line you can draw between the stuff getting shipped and customer satisfaction.
-The CEO of Uber recently made headlines when he articulated a newly ambivalent stance on their emphasis on the use of AI: “there’s more that is getting shipped, but it’s very hard to draw a line between one of those stats and ‘Okay now we’re actually producing like 25% more useful consumer features.’”
-You can spend more engineering time on just making apps better, and some companies will, but it’s been proven that customers will tolerate some pretty sketchy experiences if it gets them a cheaper product or a faster ride; if you don’t believe me, look at Amazon.com on a tablet.
+The CEO of Uber recently made headlines when he articulated a newly ambivalent stance on the use of AI: “there’s more that is getting shipped, but it’s very hard to draw a line between one of those stats and ‘Okay now we’re actually producing like 25% more useful consumer features.’”
+You can spend more engineering time on just making apps better, and some companies will, but it’s been proven that customers will tolerate some pretty sketchy experiences if it gets them a cheaper product or a faster ride.
+If you don’t believe me, look at Amazon.com on a tablet.

 3. However: I do think that in some competitive environments, shipping quickly will be a significant advantage.
 The reason why is probably tied to the point I found most interesting in Joe’s original post: shipping stuff lets you learn things.
 If you have a new company that does Uber for Plant Watering, which has an app that lets your customers hail someone to water their plant while they’re out on vacation, and you ship a new feature that allows them to schedule plant-waterings at different intervals based on how hot it is where they are, you might learn a lot about how many of your users’ plants are directly exposed to the weather, which might make you realize you can diversify into more services, like Uber for Moving People’s Plants Out of the Sun When It’s Really Hot.
 In an environment where AI agents implement features really quickly, your competitors can probably easily copy your features, but you can still gain information from the way that your users respond to them.